 I have done such a horrible act like eating feces by starting an organization."

-The first citation above is still in view on that site, but the second is not (It was in the page's source file, though (April 2017).
+The first citation above is still in view on that site, but the second is not (It is in the page's source file, though (April 2017).
 An intact copy of the last part above is still around.
 So: "No documentation problem so far."

-❈ It might pay to be alerted to good and bad things about a sect before being enticed to enter, getting sworn and then want to leave after a while.
+❈ It might pay to be alerted to good and bad things about a sect before being enticed to enter, getting sworn in and then want to leave after a while.